-Cowley Men’s Basketball prep for national tournament
+Cowley men’s basketball prep for national tournament

 The Tigers have also been a scoring machine this season.
 They are second in the country in scoring averaging 108 points per game.
 They have scored 100 points or more 19 times this season.

-The tigers get a bye game before playing in the second round of the tournament on Tuesday April, 20 in Hutchinson, KS.
+The Tigers get a bye game before playing in the second round of the tournament on Tuesda, April 20 in Hutchinson.